 Microinteraction is one of the key things to care about in UI/UX design.
 They are, perhaps, the best proof that attention to small details is able to give a big and powerful result.
 Most books and articles on UX/UI design are moving around one basic message: what you finally get when the design process is finished should be not only beautiful but also useful and usable.
 In our previous posts and case studies we also support the idea that UI/UX designers do not create just a piece of art: they create a product that solves the problem of the target audience, preferably in a fast and easy way.
 The solid ground of carefully thought-out microinteractions is able to give the designed product such key characteristics of the successful product as usability, utility and desirability.

 The essence of microinteraction

 Basically, microinteraction is one particular case of user’s interaction with the product completing one particular task.
-For example, when you press the “like” button (anyhow it looks like) and see that your like has been counted (the number has changed, the button changed the color or became inactive, the copy on the button informed you that you have done the action, the copy under the button or other interactive element informs that you are in the list of those who liked, and so on), that is the case of microinteraction.
+As for microinteraction examples, when you press the “like” button (anyhow it looks like) and see that your like has been counted (the number has changed, the button changed the color or became inactive, the copy on the button informed you that you have done the action, the copy under the button or other interactive element informs that you are in the list of those who liked, and so on), that is the case.
 When you fill in the proper text field with the search request and send it to the system, that is one more case.
 Microinteractions happen when we follow or unfollow someone in a social network, rate the blog post or set the timer – hundreds of things we do, in most cases not willing to think over those simple steps too much.
 So, it’s easy to understand that user experience includes loads of microinteractions and they are those magic seeds that are able to grow into great usability, efficiency and popularity of the product if get looked after properly.